How Auto Loans Impact Your Mortgage Refinance Eligibility

 $75,000$500$1,250$1,050$120,000

-Using the assumptions above, each $100 in car payment reduces your home buying power by $15,400.
+Using the assumptions above, every $100 in car payment reduces your home buying power by approximately $15,400.

-Should You Pay Off Your Car Before Applying for a Mortgage Refinance?
+Should You Pay Off Your Car Before Refinancing?

 Pros of Paying Off Your Car Loan First

-• Some lenders may offer better rates to borrowers with less overall debt, saving you thousands over the life of your mortgage.
+• May help you qualify for a better rate.
+A lower DTI signals financial stability.
+Some lenders offer better terms to borrowers with less overall debt, which can save thousands over the life of a mortgage.

-• Without a car payment, you’ll have more disposable income each month, making it easier to handle mortgage payments, home maintenance, and other expenses.
+• Frees up monthly cash flow.
+Without a car payment, you’ll have more room in your budget for mortgage payments, home maintenance, and savings.

 Cons of Paying Off Your Car Loan Before Refinancing